 (2) In any manner prescribed by the law of the place in which service is made in that place in an action in any of its courts of general jurisdiction;

-(4) As directed by a foreign authority in response to a letter rogatory or pursuant to the provisions of any treaty or convention pertaining to the service of a document in a foreign country;
+(4) As directed by a foreign authority in response to a letter rogatory or under the provisions of any treaty or convention about the service of a document in a foreign country;

 (5) As directed by the court.